OPAL

 Play is not messing about.
 It is the process evolution has come up with to enable children to learn all of the things that cannot be taught, while also feeling like it is fun.
 There are certain things children must have in order to be able to play.
 These include.

-As the school improves play opportunities for your children, you may find the school is asking you for resources and is making changes about how the children use the school grounds.
-They may use more of the grounds, for more of the year.
-Your children may get a bit messier, be exposed to more challenges and have greater freedoms to play where, with whom and how they like.
+We continue to use the grounds throughout the year.
+Therefore, your young person may get a bit messier, be exposed to more challenges and have greater freedoms to play where, with whom and how they like.
 The experiences the school is fostering are essential for children’s physical and mental well-being and healthy and in line with all current good practice advice on health safety, well-being and development.
+In order for children to access OPAL in all weathers we ask that families send in the appropriate clothing (waterproofs, boots/change in footwear), which is part of the school uniform. (link to school uniform policy)